fstark/blog/content/blog/plotty/plotty.md

 ## The Story

 The Casio PB-700 is a fascinating little device from 1983.
-It has a sleek 120x32 pixels screen, and a whoping 4Kb of RAM, extensible to 16, using 3 modules made of unobtainium.
+It has a sleek 120x32 pixels screen, and a whoping 4Kb of RAM, extensible to 16K, using 3 modules made of unobtainium.

-It has a companion printer, the FA-10, which is actually a 4 colors pen-plotter, found in a few machines of the era (like in the [Sharp PC-1500](https://en.wikipedia.org/wiki/Sharp_PC-1500), in a smaller version, or [as an accessory to the TRS-80](https://colorcomputerarchive.com/repo/Documents/Manuals/Hardware/CGP-115%20(Tandy).pdf), or the [Sharp MZ-700](https://original.sharpmz.org/mz-700/useplot.htm))
+It has a companion printer, the FA-10, which is actually a 4 colors pen-plotter, found in a few machines of the era (like in the [Sharp PC-1500](https://en.wikipedia.org/wiki/Sharp_PC-1500), in a smaller version, or [as an accessory to the TRS-80](https://colorcomputerarchive.com/repo/Documents/Manuals/Hardware/CGP-115%20(Tandy).pdf), or [some versions of the Sharp MZ-700](https://original.sharpmz.org/mz-700/useplot.htm))

 Unfortunately, mine isn't fully working, and I only managed to get one color, so PloTTY is a monochrome program.

 Anyway, this thing is the cutest, in particular with its incredibly tiny associated tape recorder, the CM-1 (under the paper in the intro picture).

-It is a shame that there are no real impressive demos of what that machine can do, and I needed to find something fun, interesting, modern and useless to do.
+It is a shame that there are no real impressive demos of what that machine and plotter can do, and I needed to find something fun, interesting, modern and useless to do.

 However, I can't draw, but I can code.
 And coding is done to make computer do what we can't, right?